-Yeah, well there's no real industry around here anymore, it's all call centers or working at Amazon.
-Wales has been fucked over by the Tories and Westminster for decades, and the decision to leave the EU is definitely not going to help.
+Yeah, well there's no real industry around here anymore, it's all call centres or working at Amazon.
+Wales has been fucked over by the Tories and Westminster for decades and the decision to leave the EU is definitely not going to help.
 There's a real lack of opportunities for young people.
 Things are pretty bad here.
 I'm worried myself and think most people are.

 If you could pick anyone in the UK to be the prime minister who would it be?

 Back to more important things.
-Where is your favorite place to eat in Cardiff?
+Where is your favourite place to eat in Cardiff?

 If you had to give someone a tour of the city where would you take them?

-Around Canton where I grew up—there's real genuine Cardiff charm there untouched by new shopping centers full of crap no one can afford.
+Around Canton where I grew up - there's real genuine Cardiff charm there untouched by new shopping centres full of crap no one can afford.
 There's lots of pop up events and football hooligans chanting in the local pubs.
 I love it.
 There's also some lovely arcades in the city with lots of independent shops.
 This is starting to sound like one of those free tourist magazines, so I'm going to stop.

 It's actually the end of a sentence which starts "Whoever she was…" and the EP is about the journey I made from writing, recording and then releasing this EP.
 It's been one mess of a year, but I couldn't be more proud of these songs we have written.